David L. Chandler

 David L. Chandler was a science writer for the Boston Globe for 20 years, and has also written for Nature, Wired, New Scientist, Smithsonian, Astronomy, Technology Review, the Atlantic, and many other publications.
-He is the author of “Life on Mars,” as well as portions of other books.
-He presently works for the MIT News Office as well as freelancing.
+He is the author of “Life on Mars” as well as portions of other books.
+He currently works for the MIT News Office and is also a freelance writer.

 Rita Paradiso of Smartex is engineering clothes that can monitor a wearer’s condition.

 For several years now, electronic devices, which for most people function as just entertainment or convenience, have had profound and transformative effects on the lives of people on the autism spectrum.

 When Northwestern University near Chicago, Illinois, announced in August 2015 that it had hired away “soft electronics” pioneer John Rogers from the University of Illinois at Urbana-Champaign, the exuberant reports in Chicago and the agonized ones downstate all shared similar descriptions of the man…

 The smooth, powerful muscles of a newborn baby’s heart are pulsing normally, squeezing in and letting go rhythmically as a 3-mm-wide catheter-like tube snakes its way through